Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/3-Setup-Application-CD.md

 # Controls when the workflow will run.
 on:
-  # Triggers the workflow on push events only for the main branch.
+  # Triggers the workflow on push and pull_request events for the develop branch.
   push:
     branches: [develop]
   pull_request: